Case Report Guidelines

 All writing should be your original work.
 Note that case reports will be checked for plagiarism.
 Plagiarism is grounds for termination of your candidacy.
 Have a colleague review your case report prior to submission or request a mentor from your Regional Chair.

-Case reports must be submitted to your Regional Chair no later than the following deadlines: April 1st for the first case report, and June 1st for all written work.
+Case reports must be submitted no later than the following deadlines: April 1st for the first case report, and June 1st for all written work.

 Written case reports, required as part of your application for Fellowship, require a discussion section that will include information referenced from the literature.
 It is expected that all of your writing represent your own work.
 Be familiar with what needs to be cited and how to reference information taken from other sources.